On-Campus Testing and Resources for Students

 Carthage is working with Froedtert Workforce Health to offer population testing of students and employees for the first four full weeks of classes in the spring 2021 term.
 We will offer 70 tests per week, and all tests will be on campus by appointment.
-Individuals will be selected for testing at random, and will be notified by email a week in advance, so they can sign up for a specific time slot.
+Individuals will be selected for testing at random and will be notified by email a week in advance so they can sign up for a specific time slot.
 Additional weeks of population testing may be added depending upon the volume of asymptomatic athletes and nursing student testing that will take place on campus.

 Smell Testing for COVID-19 Symptom Monitoring

 Carthage is providing a free smell test to students and employees to complete on their own.
 The scratch-and-sniff card features eight familiar scents that each person should identify from a list of options, multiple-choice style.
-New and returning students will receive the card during check-in, while faculty and staff should pick up theirs at the Human Resources office in Lentz Hall.
+New students will receive the card during check-in.
 Each person should report the test results while completing the #StaySafeCarthage Daily Check-In App.
 Three or more misidentified odors could signal the presence of COVID-19.

 COVID-19 Testing Facilities in Kenosha